JediLuke2/minezweeper/README.md

-# minezweeper: some school project
+# minezweeper: school project
-A simple Python minesweeper game using tkinter, created mainly to showcase a 'complex' algorithm for a class project.
+A simple Python **minesweeper game** using tkinter, created mainly to showcase a 'complex' **algorithm** for a class project.
 Minezweeper is a single-file Python game with two libraries imported, a few variables and is mainly constructed of if-else statements and runs by calling a function.

 https://github.com/JediLuke2/minezweeper